The Accountant 2: Box office

-As of 8 June 2025, The Accountant 2 has grossed $65.5 million in the United States and Canada, and $37.7 million in other territories, for a worldwide total of $103.2 million.
+The Accountant 2 grossed $65.5 million in the United States and Canada, and $37.8 million in other territories, for a worldwide total of $103.3 million.

 In the United States and Canada, The Accountant 2 was released alongside Until Dawn, the wide expansion of The Legend of Ochi, and the re-release of Star Wars: Episode III – Revenge of the Sith, and was projected to gross $20–25 million from 3,610 theaters in its opening weekend.
 It made $9.4 million on its first day, including $2.5 million from preview screenings.
-The film went on to debut to $24.5 million, finishing third behind holdover Sinners and Revenge of the Sith.
-It made $9 million in its second weekend (a drop of 61%) then $6.7 million in its third (just a 29% decrease), finishing in fourth both times.
+The film went on to debut with $24.5 million, finishing third behind holdover Sinners and Revenge of the Sith.
+It made $9 million in its second weekend (a drop of 61%) then $6.7 million in its third (a 29% decrease), finishing in fourth both times.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 42 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while 68% of those surveyed by PostTrak said they would definitely recommend it.

 Future

 In September 2021, director Gavin O'Connor announced plans to turn The Accountant into a trilogy, describing the third film as a buddy film he called "Rain Man on steroids".

 In April 2025, O'Connor confirmed that the third film is in development and will focus on Christian and Braxton in a road-trip format, with a lighter tone and more emotional depth.
 Anna Kendrick is expected to return as Dana Cummings.
+In June of the same year, Ben Affleck also expressed interest in completing the trilogy, deeming the films' layered structure and character development to be strengths for the project.

-Ben Affleck has also expressed interest in completing the trilogy, deeming the films' layered structure and character development to be strengths for it.
+By May of 2026, writer Bill Dubuque confirmed that Amazon MGM is interested in a third installment.